The dogma of Mary’s perpetual virginity says that she remained a virgin till the end of her life. The Catechism explains:

 According to a writer “the ancient portrait of Isis and child Horus was ultimately accepted not only in popular opinion, but by formal episcopal sanction, as the portrait of the Virgin and her child” (Homer Smith, Man and His Gods, Brown & Co, 1952, 216).
 Neopagans and Wiccans today signify the virgin phase of their goddess as the crescent moon.

 The crescent moon symbol was also associated with Astarte, an ancient Phoenician fertility goddess.
 The Egyptian Isis was also represented as standing on a crescent moon with stars surrounding her head.
-This same representation of the Catholic Mary is seen today in Catholic art, showing her standing on a crescent moon.
+This very representation is seen today in Catholic art, showing “Mary” standing on a crescent moon.
 Of course, that is not the Mary of the Bible, but the old pagan goddess in a new garb.